nouarif4/books/README.md

 - **Subcategory**: A more specific genre (e.g., Romance, Science, etc.).
 - **Price**: The price of the book.

+##General Information
+Number of Observations (Rows)

+•	Before Cleaning: 8,950 rows

+•	After Cleaning: 3,517 rows

+Number of Variables (Columns)

+•	Before Cleaning: 9 Columns

+•	After Cleaning: 3 Columns

+ Remaining Columns (After Cleaning)

+1️⃣ Title – The title of the book.

+2️⃣ Author – The name of the book’s author.

+3️⃣ Description – A short summary or description of the book.

+Removed Columns (During Cleaning Process)

+The following six columns were removed to streamline the dataset:

+-Number of Pages – Removed due to inconsistency or limited impact on recommendation quality.

+-Publication Year – Removed as it was deemed less relevant.

+-Publisher – Excluded to simplify analysis.

+ -Cover – Not essential for book recommendations.

+-Category – Removed to focus on personalized recommendations rather than static classifications.

+-Subcategory – Removed for the same reason.

 ### 2. Preprocessing